Welcome to Cobredera (copperwood) Jewellery!

 All the wood is finished with a natural "Interior Oil and Wax" from the Natural House Company.

 I am happy to make any earrings or pendants of a design you may have, please send me a sketch and the approximate dimensions, and the materials you would like them made of.
+It may also help for me to understand your wishes, for you to refer to an item in my shop that resembles what you may be after.
 Depending on the complexity of your request, it can take a week to 2 weeks to finish an item.

 I enjoy the ability I have been blessed with, to visualise a shape, create it, and have the beauty revealed to me of the wood once the oil has been applied.